Live Auction Bid Representation

 1. As a registered member, you must win the bid in our pre-bid auction against other members to have an experience SheriffSale.com representative bid for your selected properties at the live auction.

-If you win the bid, shortly after the auction is completed your bidding representative will notify you of the results.
+If you win the bid, there will be an addtional $125.00 processing fee.
+This fee is only charged for winning bids.
+Shortly after the auction is completed your bidding representative will notify you of the results.
 If you are the winning bidder at the live auction, the rep will make arrangements to send you the receipt for the required winning bid 10 percent deposit made with the Philadelphia Sheriff's Office.
 The receipt is need when you settle on a property by remitting the required 90% within 30 days.
 (SheriffSale.com also offers settlement services.
 Ask your rep for more information.)

 If we are unsuccessful in winning the bid on a property for you at your selected auction, members have two options.Â 1.
 Members can have all the funds returned to them within five business days with the exception of the $125.00 representation fee.Â 2.
 Members can elect to have SheriffSale.com hold the funds or to resubmit the returned funds to bid on their properties at future sales if the property was postponed at no additional cost for up to two more sales.Â Your experience bid representative will contact you after the auction to inform you of the outcome and to discuss your options.